Xaki786/logseq-data/pages/Project Nirvana.md

 	- dedicated one always gets 4 pomodoros daily at least
 - ## Thinking
 - Start practicing DSA from early on, i.e. solve one problem daily or at least learn the solution and jot down the learning's along the way
+- one day grokking algorithms reading and revising the problem and solution for previously solved DSA problem
+- other day DSA problem and solution
 - ## Primary Stuff (4 pomodoros daily at least)
 - 30 Days Javascript Challenge in Ramadan (Mar 25- April 15)
   logseq.order-list-type:: number